pybind/pybind11/.github/CONTRIBUTING.md

 `pip wheel .` and `pip install .`, you will activate a full source build.
 This is made of the following steps:

-1. If the tool is PEP 518 compliant, it will create a temporary virtual environment and install the build requirements (mostly CMake) into it. (if you are not on Windows, macOS, or a manylinux compliant system, you can disable this with `--no-build-isolation` as long as you have CMake 3.15+ installed)
+1. If the tool is PEP 518 compliant, like `pep517.build` or Pip 10+, it will create a temporary virtual environment and install the build requirements (mostly CMake) into it. (if you are not on Windows, macOS, or a manylinux compliant system, you can disable this with `--no-build-isolation` as long as you have CMake 3.15+ installed)
-2. The environment variable `PYBIND11_GLOBAL_DIST` is checked - if it is set and truthy, this will be make the accessory `pybind11-global` package, instead of the normal `pybind11` package.
+2. The environment variable `PYBIND11_GLOBAL_SDIST` is checked - if it is set and truthy, this will be make the accessory `pybind11-global` package, instead of the normal `pybind11` package.
 This package is used for installing the "global" headers and CMake files, using `pybind11[global]`.